 High traffic volume is one of the biggest factors in relation to fatal accidents on the I-10, but others such as speeding and inattentive driving are also responsible.
 Due to the ongoing dangers on I-10, the California Department of Transportation constructed special Accident Investigation Sites to help find the causes of fatal accidents.
 Find a detailed list of dangerous highways in Northern California.

 Avoiding Dangers in California Along the Highways

 While many of California’s highways have been proven to be “nightmarish” and dangerous, especially for distracted drivers, it is still possible to navigate such roadways without becoming an accident statistic.
 Whether it’s your first time on the I-10, or part of your daily commute, one of the safest and most responsible things you can do is stay alert.

 When traffic is stop and go, it’s tempting to check e-mails or make a phone call, but every second you spend not looking at the road can increase your chance of being involved in a crash.
 Rather than letting the stressful drive time get to you, try planning ahead by checking out California traffic and road conditions ahead of time.
 Remember, being an impatient and aggressive driver will not get you to your destination any faster.
 Try to relax and drive safely.

 When to Contact a Highway Accident Lawyer

 Even the most careful drivers are sometimes unable to avoid traffic collisions on the most dangerous roads in California.
 If you’ve been injured due to the negligence of another driver, it is important to contact a law firm as soon as you are able.
-The attorneys at Avrek Law have more than 50 years of combined experience resolving cases for personal injury clients in the states of California, Arizona, and Nevada.
-With more than $1 billion recovered in over 10,000 cases, Avrek Law is here to help – contact us today for a free personal injury consultation!
+The attorneys at Avrek Law have more than 50 years of combined experience resolving cases for personal injury clients.
+With more than $1 billion recovered in over 25,000 cases, Avrek Law is here to help – contact us today for a free personal injury consultation!